 At the world’s end, where the sky is free of clouds,

-Where it viewlessly gets over the frontier,
+Where it gets o’er the impassable for us cordon,

 On the hill, stood a magnificent firm house,